markomoev/project-manager/README.md

 - Unique, easily accessible delete button with larger icon.
 - Responsive button layouts for all screen sizes.
 - Enhanced editing experience with clear states and smooth interactions.

----

-Let me know if you want me to save this as a markdown file or tweak it further!